The US reopening is coming, but ‘normal’ is still a ways off

 Historian Francis Bremer can’t help but wonder whether the new normal will ever mean an end to “doing history from my dining room.”
 Like many others, the professor emeritus of history at Pennsylvania’s Millersville University has found that much can be done from a distance — in his case, through the rapidly expanding online availability of historical documents.

-Clues lie in places that are weeks, even months ahead of the United States in this collective global experience.
+Clues lie in places that are weeks, even months ahead of the United States in this global experience.

 In China, where the virus emerged late last year, people proven healthy can generally move around within their own cities now — tracked by mobile apps and monitored with temperature checks in public.
-Germany has seen far fewer deaths than its European neighbors, but life remains curtailed: While it allowed smaller shops to reopen last week, it stuck to strict social-distancing guidelines and continued widely requiring face masks in public.
+Germany has seen far fewer deaths than many of its European neighbors, but life remains curtailed: While it allowed smaller shops to reopen last week, it stuck to strict social-distancing guidelines and continued widely requiring face masks in public.

 As spring blooms, Americans look to a whole new set of activities they hope they won’t be barred from.
 Californians flooded beaches and river fronts this past weekend as temperatures soared, prompting warnings that they might lose the few privileges they have.